Varieties With Ample Cotangent Bundle: Bogomolov's construction of varieties with ample cotangent bundle

 \begin{prop} Given any smooth projective variety $X$, there exists a smooth projective surface with ample cotangent bundle and same fundamental group as $X$. \end{prop}

-\begin{proof} By the Lefschetz hyperplane theorem, a sufficiently ample $3$-dimen\-sional linear section $Y$ of $X\times\P^4$ has same fundamental group as $X$ and ample canonical bundle.
-A smooth hyperplane section $S$ of $Y$ with class $ah$ satisfies This is positive for $a\gg0$, hence the cotangent bundle of $S$ is big by a famous trick of Bogomolov (\cite{bog4}).
-Moreover, $S$ and $X$ have isomorphic fundamental groups.
+\begin{proof} By the Lefschetz hyperplane theorem, a sufficiently ample $3$-dimen\-sional linear section $Y$ of $X\times\P^3$ has same fundamental group as $X$ and $K_Y$ ample.
+A smooth hyperplane section $S$ of $Y$ with class $ah$ satisfies This is positive for $a\gg0$.
+By a famous trick of Bogomolov (\cite{bog4}), $S$ is a smooth surface of general type with big cotangent bundle and same fundamental group as $X$.
 Starting from a simply connected $X_0$, we similarly obtain a simply connected surface $S_0$ with big cotangent bundle.
-Taking in Bogomolov's construction $X_1=\dots=X_5=S_0$, we produce a smooth simply connected projective surface $S_1$ with ample cotangent bundle.
+Taking in Bogomolov's construction $X_1=\dots=X_m=S_0$, we produce a smooth simply connected projective surface $S_1$ with ample cotangent bundle.

-Taking in Bogomolov's construction $X_1=S$ and $X_2=\dots=X_5=S_1$, we produce a smooth projective surface with ample cotangent bundle and same fundamental group as $X$. \end{proof}
+Taking in Bogomolov's construction $X_1=S$ and $X_2=\dots=X_m=S_1$, we produce a smooth projective surface with ample cotangent bundle and same fundamental group as $X$. \end{proof}